AlexIoannides/kubernetes-mlops/README.md

 ### Getting Up-and-Running with Google Cloud Platform

 Before we can use Google Cloud Platform, sign-up for an account and create a project specifically for this work.
-Next, make sure that the GCP SDK is installed on your local machine - for example,
+Next, make sure that the GCP SDK is installed on your local machine - e.g.,

 ```bash
 brew cask install google-cloud-sdk